"Why is Weldor's Workshop the right choice for me?"

 TIG Steel Week

-2nd week 3 days (T W Th) 5 hours per day 1:00pm - 6:00pm
+3 days (T W Th)

 The second week covers Mild Steel, which is typically welded using MIG or Stick, but if you need precise control over your Heat Affected Zone (HAZ), TIG is what you'll be using.
 This week will showcase the important differences between TIG and MIG on common materials.